hqt/ImageUploader/README.md

 - Uploading images to Flickr service
 - Supporting queue upload images for uploading multi images.
 - Preview before uploading.
-- Can easily extend to upload to Picasa service.
+- Structure project so can easily extend to another upload service (such as Picasa).
 - Using File cache, memory cache and optimize image for increasing performance.

 # What it looks like